abcnews/odyssey-parallax/README.md

 # Odyssey Parallax

-This module integrates with [Odyssey](https://stash.abc-dev.net.au/projects/NEWS/repos/odyssey/browse) to implement parallax sections in Odyssey based stories.
+This module is a plugin for [Odyssey](https://github.com/abcnews/odyssey) to implement parallax sections in Odyssey based stories.

 ## Normal usage